Project Description

 Visit Zürich – Old Town Walking Tour

-Start your Old Town Walking Tour at the main Train Station.
+When you visit Zurich, start your Old Town Walking Tour at the main Train Station.
 Walk a couple of blocks south on Werdmühlestrasse to reach the police headquarters.
 The Giacometti Murals cover the entrance and the vaulted ceilings of this police station.
-Then cross the Limmat River on the pedestrian only Mühlesteg foot bridge.
+Then cross the Limmat River on the pedestrian only Mühlesteg foot bridge to Niederdorfstrasse.

 Next wander the narrow streets working your way south through the Old Town along Niederdorfstrasse.
 You can also choose to walk a few blocks north the the Central Plaza and catch the Polybahn funicular to the museums of the University of Zurich.
 The fare is included if you purchase a Zurich Card.
 The museums at the University of Zurich include zoology, paleontology, archeology and ethnography.
 The east bank of the Limmat River in the Old Town has lots of other museums too: the Musée Visionnaire, Kunsthaus, the Zunftstadt, Haus zum Rech and Haus zum Brunnhof for example.